A Guide On How To Write A Newsletter Email

 Maybe it’s to check out a landing page, sign up for a course, download an ebook, or straight-up buy a product/service.

-Whatever it may be, your CTA requires to be crystal clear.
+Whatever it may be, your CTA requires it to be crystal clear.

 Some of us have the wrong idea that we need to sneak in the CTA or somehow hide it in the email, so it’s not clear.
 Please don’t make this mistake.